google-research/heldout-influence-estimation/README.md

 ## Model Checkpoints

-The model checkpoints can be downloaded from an external source.
+The model checkpoints can be downloaded from Google Cloud Storage.
+You can download them with the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool or directly via HTTP.

+- Inception models trained on CIFAR10, 239GB: [gs://gresearch/heldout-traing-checkpoints/cifar10-inception.tar.gz](http://storage.googleapis.com/gresearch/heldout-training-checkpoints/cifar10-inception.tar.gz)

 Each *experiment* consists of a collection of checkpoints for a certain neural network architecture trained (with the heldout procedure) on a certain dataset.
 The files are organized in the following way:

 ```
 <experiment_name (e.g. cifar10-inception)>